 Marjorie Lotfi Gill was born in New Orleans, spent her childhood in Tehran, then lived in San Diego, Washington DC and New York before moving to London in 1999 and Edinburgh in 2005.
 She founded and runs Open Book, which organises reading groups in community settings and with vulnerable adults.
-She is the current Makar for the Federation of Writers Scotland.

 Her poetry examines journeys and questions of belonging, particularly relating to the experiences of refugees and migrants.
 Refuge takes its starting point as 1970s Tehran, in an Iran on the cusp of revolution, and explores ideas of flight, journey and assimilation.

 from its height, the strength